UWARG/TrackingAntenna/TrackingAntennaV3/README.md

 `My Documents/Arduino/libraries` folder on window, or you can also put it in the `libraries` folder in the arduino ide installation directory (for both Windows and Linux).

+After cloning the repo, run `git submodule update --init --recursive` to pull in all the submodules.

 ### Network Module
 *Responsible for*:
 - Connecting to the router through the ethernet shield